weekplan/www/_pages/api/index.md

 ---
 layout: page
 title: Need access to the API?
+Build Apps For Effective People
-date: 2013-02-22 04:33
+date: 2013-02-22 00:00:00 +0000
 author: aymeric
-navigation: True
+navigation: true
-permalink: /api/
+permalink: "/api/"
 class: post-template
 comments: true
 categories: []
 tags: []
+description: Week Plan is offering API for creating apps which is for effective people.
+  Discover the best online planning tool and integrate with your existing applications
+keywords: API For Online Planning, API For Weekly Plan, Online Planning tool
+subtitle: ''
+cover: ''
 ---